 With the first released version ColecoVision.dk had tested, is 61 ordinary

 games tested, and all worked wery well, also for the French ColecoVision.

 ColecoVision.dk would then test two SGM games, and those worked also wery

 well, but there was no sound at all.

 The fact there was no sound to hear, because the Colecovision that was used

 was the French CBS version, with another pinout via the expansion port on

-Also the box and nameplate will be different to distinguish from each
+The box and nameplate will be different to distinguish from each

 Opcode Games are planning 4 new arcade